-Student assessment within the School of Medicine is based in the concept of multiple methods/multiple times to assess required competencies.
+Student assessment within SJBSM is based in the concept of multiple methods /multiple times to assess required competencies.
 Assessment strategies include, but are not limited to written exams, oral presentations, performance-based assessments, group work, portfolios, research and community projects.
 Student performance is assessed by a variety of methods with special emphasis on scientific reasoning, comprehension, and problem solving.